nguterresn/DataTable/README.md

 1 NameTest Test@Test.com 123123 OpcionalFieldTest
 ```

-**Note**: It possible to import .txt file into Excel by importing as text file and choose " " (a space) as a delimiter.
+**Note**: It is possible to import .txt file into Excel by importing as text file and choose " " (a space) as a delimiter.

 ### ScreenShot